 Why I DO suggest these for beginners

-I suggest these programs to almost everyone for sign-up bonuses and for everyday spending.
-A Chase Sapphire card is going to be the best starter card for most people.
-Chase Sapphire cards are subject to the 5/24 policy, so you definitely will want to open one before you get over 5/24!
+I suggest these cards to almost everyone for welcome bonuses and for everyday spending.
+A Chase Sapphire Preferred card is going to be the best starter card for most people.
+Chase cards are subject to the 5/24 policy, so you definitely will want to open one before you get over 5/24!

 4. Cash back credit cards